google/closure-compiler-npm/README.md

 files.
 You can mix these techniques.
 Files specified via `js` options will specified first.
 See examples below.

+A flagfile can also be used to workaround this issue.

 ### Using the Grunt Task

 Include the plugin in your Gruntfile.js: